roblevay/T2764/Lab 14 Troubleshooting.md

 ## Step 5: Enable Mixed Authentication Mode

-In SSMS or via PowerShell:
+Change it to mixed authentication in SSMS (don't forget to restart the sql server service) or via this PowerShell script:

 ```powershell
 Import-Module SqlServer